 Step 9: First, I will give color to the first stop.
 I will select the first Color Stop and give a light gray color to it.

-Step 10: Now I will select the second color stop and give a dark gray color to it.
+Step 10: Now, I will select the second color stop and give it a dark grey colour.
 Press the OK tab to apply the color.

-Step 13: I will lock this layer so that it will not create any problem in my next work.
-For locking click on the Lock icon of this layer.
+Step 13: I will lock this layer so that it will not create any problems in my next work.
+For locking, click on the Lock icon of this layer.

 Step 15: I will Type ‘Animation’ as text and make it in the center by pressing Ctrl+Alt+Home and then Ctrl+Home.

-Step 16: Now go to the Layer option on the top left corner select Layer style and choose to drop shadow option from here.
+Step 16: Now go to the Layer option on the top left corner, select Layer style, and choose the drop shadow option.
 Forgiving a Shadow Effect in our text.

-Step 17: I will hide my text layer by click on the Hide icon of this layer and click on the lock icon to lock it.
+Step 17: I will hide my text layer by clicking on the Hide icon and clicking on the lock icon to lock it.
 I am doing this for my next step.

-Step 18: Now I will create one new layer.
-For new layer right-click from mouse and go to new, choose solid.
+Step 18: Now, I will create one new layer.
+For the new layer, right-click from the mouse and go to new, choose solid.

 Step 20: I will name it as a cc particle system and select this layer by clicking on it.

-Step 22: Now I will do some setting in the CC Particle system option, which is present in the left corner of the work area.
+Step 22: Now, I will do some settings in the CC Particle system option, which is present in the left corner of the work area.